 Check Out All of Our Social Media and the Law Posts Below!

-Do you have legal consent posting employee pictures on company websites or social media?
+August 2nd, 2020 Do you have legal consent posting employee pictures on company websites or social media?
 Publishing employee photos without consent might be against the law.
 Read on for the reasons why.
 Smart companies take a holistic approach to their social media marketing efforts.
-With so much emphasis these days on harnessing employees to promote their employers…
+With so much emphasis these days on harnessing employees to…

-Are you worried about somehow getting fired for LinkedIn activities?
+September 6th, 2020 Are you worried about somehow getting fired for LinkedIn activities?
 Do you have a LinkedIn profile?
 If so, do you update it regularly?
 Do you participate in LinkedIn Group discussions and publish posts on LinkedIn?
 Do you perform these activities because YOU want to, or because your employer wants you to?
-If you are an…
+If…

-Social media is destroying the legal system.
+October 11th, 2020 Social media is destroying the legal system.
 It is tearing at the fabric of our laws.
 Manipulating our fundamental rights.
 And eroding our justice system.
 In five years it will cause the downfall of society, trigger the apocalypse, and set forth a series of catastrophic events that will destroy our planet.
-Okay, maybe that was…
+Okay,…

-Confidentiality and social media.
+August 2nd, 2020 Confidentiality and social media.
 Two competing forces that are used and necessary in the workplace.
 Is there a perfect way to make social media and the law work together in harmony?
 By its definition, “social media” focuses on communication, spreading the word, engaging readers, sharing, creating discussion and/or gaining attention.
-And, humans have striven to…
+And, humans…

-Can you ever have too many “friends?”
+October 7th, 2020 Can you ever have too many “friends?”
 The answer is “yes,” if you indiscriminately accept and/or initiate friend requests with your co-workers and supervisors on your personal social media accounts.
 Companies too, should counsel managers and supervisors regarding some of the pitfalls in “friending” co-workers, and especially subordinates.
-Let’s take a closer look at social…
+Let’s take a closer…